vvcb/tre_eoi/40_patient_public_engagement.md

-# PATIENT AND PUBLIC ENGAGEMENT
+# Patient And Public Engagement

 ```{note}
 What patient and public engagement activities have you completed which contribute to this project and what were the outcomes?